Martin Netter proudly presents: The world's largest Science Fiction- and Star Trek-collection in the FILMWELT Center in Bakede Germany

-The biggest Star Trek treasure chest exists in Germany: 35 years ago Martin Netter started to collect items well-known in the world of movies, up to 150.000 pieces by now.
+The biggest Star Trek treasure chest exists in Germany: 40 years ago Martin Netter started to collect items well-known in the world of movies, over 150.000 pieces by now.
 Most of them are precious Star Trek originals that must be protected and preserved for the fandom.

 Martin Netter was collector and merchandiser of the first hour, therefore today his collection is the world's largest ever.